The Public Paperfolding History Project

 1932

-Another article in 'La Nature', in Issue 2872 of 1st January 1932, contained another article in the series which showed how to make a second version of the Newspaper Ladder design, this time described as, roughly, 'a curious combination, of the same genre, which is presented in the music halls'.
+Another article in Issue 2872 of 'La Nature' of 1st January 1932 showed how to make a Newspaper Pagoda, described as, roughly, 'a curious combination, of the same genre, which is presented in the music halls'.

-'Winter Nights Entertainments' by R M Abraham was first published by Constable and Constable in London in 1932, under the title of 'A Paper Ladder'.
+In 'Winter Nights Entertainments' by R M Abraham, which was first published by Constable and Constable in London in 1932, under the title of 'A Paper Ladder'.

 1937